sudosu404/tailnet-cli/THREAT_MODEL.md

 ### 1. Proxy Trust Model

-- tsbridge acts as a reverse proxy with full access to request/response data
+- tailnet acts as a reverse proxy with full access to request/response data
 - No request filtering or sanitization is performed
 - All headers (except `Host`) are forwarded as-is
 - Response bodies are streamed without inspection

 ### 2. Service Exposure

-- Any service configured in tsbridge is accessible to all Tailnet members (subject to Tailscale ACLs)
+- Any service configured in tailnet is accessible to all Tailnet members (subject to Tailscale ACLs)
 - No per-service authentication is implemented
 - Funnel mode exposes services to the public internet (use with extreme caution)